⇐ Previous Article — Table of Contents — Next Article ⇒

-The problem surfaced in May 2009 when some "cold fusion" researchers attempted to convince others that the time-honored and well-recognized concept of neutron capture processes could accurately be called fusion.
-Concurrently, they attempted to convince others that their 21-year war for recognition and justification of their claim of D+D cold nuclear fusion was on the way to victory by their suggestion and subsequent newly revised interpretation of the concept of nuclear fusion.
+The problem surfaced in May 2009 when some "cold fusion" researchers attempted to convince others that the scientific concept of neutron capture processes could accurately be called fusion.
+Concurrently, they attempted to convince others that their claim of D+D cold nuclear fusion was justified by their suggestion and subsequent newly revised interpretation of the concept of nuclear fusion.

 They abandoned both the nuclear physics definition of neutron capture and the nuclear physics definition of fusion.

 Here are the New Energy Times concise definitions of the two concepts, derived from the Oxford Dictionary of Physics:

 Neutron Capture involves a single particle, such as a neutron, with no electric charge entering a nucleus.

 Nuclear Fusion involves two nuclei having like-charges that overcome electrostatic forces (the Coulomb barrier).